thought-machine/please/README.md

 Deprecate include_defs in favour of subinclude since it can't be controlled by visibility attributes.
 Want to be sure subinclude doesn't compromise significantly on efficiency before we do though.

-Make `plz clean` move the directories and background itself rather than hanging around in the foreground incessantly.

-Remove temporary directories after targets build successfully.
-Maybe control this by a flag or something.